-MOU With U.S. National Lab Follows Canadian Government Grant Supporting AMY’s EV Battery Recycling Work
+MOU with the US National Lab Follows Canadian Government Grant Supporting AMY’s EV Battery Recycling Work

 Larry W. Reaugh, President and Chief Executive Officer of American Manganese Inc. (“American Manganese” or “AMI” or the “Company”), (TSX.V: AMY; Pink Sheets: AMYZF; Frankfurt: 2AM), is pleased to announce that the Company has entered into a Memorandum of Understanding (“MOU”) with Ames Laboratory, a U.S. Department of Energy National Laboratory, operated by Iowa State University.
 Ames is the lead national laboratory for the Critical Materials Institute, a U.S. Department of Energy Innovation hub established by Congress in 2013.